ufrn-concprog/cpp-threads-examples/README.md

   ├─── doc                      ---> Directory where HTML documentation will be generated ├─── Makefile                 ---> Makefile for compilation └─── src                      ---> Directory with source code files
-       └─── pthread.c           ---> Demonstrating basic programming with POSIX Threads in C └─── thread-callback.cpp ---> Demonstrating creation of C++ threads with a parameterized callback function └─── thread-class.cpp    ---> Demonstrating creation of threads to run class instances upon operator overloading └─── thread-class2.cpp   ---> Demonstrating creation of threads to run class instances upon object and method references
+       └─── pthread-basic.c     ---> Demonstrating basic programming with POSIX Threads in C └─── thread-callback.cpp ---> Demonstrating creation of C++ threads with a parameterized callback function └─── thread-class.cpp    ---> Demonstrating creation of threads to run class instances upon operator overloading └─── thread-class2.cpp   ---> Demonstrating creation of threads to run class instances upon object and method references